 Psychotherapy can help you make contact with the fragmented self, reintegrating it as a part of yourself that can no longer be denied.
 This reintegration is a necessary step in the search for your own freedom.

 “We become free by transforming ourselves from unaware victims of the past into responsible individuals in the present, who are aware of our past and are thus able to live it most”, Alice Miller.

-In an unconscious way people keep living the same fear from childhood throughout life, creating patterns of behaviour that they cannot understand nor accept.
+In an unconscious way people keep living the same fear from childhood throughout life, creating patterns of behaviour that they cannot understand or accept.

-Our emotions cannot be avoided, denied not even ignored for long.
+Our emotions cannot be avoided, denied or ignored for long.
 If they are not given a voice, they will find a way to manifest themselves.

 Repressing the pain just makes it bigger and intolerable and the emotion will be manifested through the body as different forms of illness, such as asthma, ulcers, irritable bowel syndrome, allergies and even cancer can be an expression of repressed feelings.